GenericMappingTools/gmt/doc/rst/source/batch.rst

 **-Sf**\ *postflight*
     The optional GMT modern mode *postflight* (written in the same scripting language as *mainscript*) can be used to perform final processing after all the individual jobs have completed, such as assembling data sets into a single larger file.
+The script may also map illustrations using the products or stacked data from the processing.

 .. _batch-V: